 The company holds 25.5 million shares in the subsidiary representing 51% of the registered share capital of N50 million.
 The company intend to carry on the business of Airport operations services to include Aircraft maintenance, Airport maintenance, Airport facility maintenance and management.
+The company is yet to commence operations as at 31 December 2024.

-(v) NAHCO Travel and Hospitality Limited
+(v) NAHCO Travels and Hospitality Limited

 The company holds 30 million shares in the subsidiary representing 100% of the registered share capital of N30 million.
 The company intend to carry on the business of Travel, tour and hospitality.
+The company commenced operations during the year ended 31 December 2024.